 Under general supervision of the Supervisor of Civil and Preventive Maintenance, plans, directs, schedules, and coordinates the work of maintenance workers and equipment operators, performing construction, maintenance, and repair work in connection with operating and maintaining facilities and properties associated with the water distribution and drainage facilities.

 The Senior Civil Maintenance worker is the advanced journey level classification in the Civil & Preventive Maintenance Department.
 This position will perform the more complex and difficult field maintenance duties, lead responsibilities, and/or frequent operation of heavy equipment in the most challenging work situations.
 This position will provide technical and functional supervision over assigned staff and are required to be knowledgeable and trained in all procedures related to assigned area.

 EXAMPLES OF WORK PERFORMED:

 The information below is meant to serve as examples of the job duties and responsibilities for this classification.
 This list is neither inclusive nor exclusive, but indicative of several types of duties performed.

-- Responsible for ensuring District safe work procedures and practices; which involves employees being properly trained and equipped and establishing and maintaining safe work areas.
+- Ensures District safe work procedures and practices, which includes properly training employees, equipping, establishing and maintaining safe work areas.

 - Excavates, repairs, and replaces various types of concrete, transite, steel, and plastic pipelines ranging in diameter up to 13 feet, including rigging techniques used for load lifting.

 - Selects, trains, and evaluates staff.
 Assign projects and reviews completed and ongoing work.

 - Coaches and counsels staff as needed.
 Monitors performance and provides feedback on a continuous basis and completes annual performance evaluations.

 - Inspects, repairs, and replaces air relief, butterfly, check, gate, and slidegate valves ranging in sizes up to 66 inches.

 - Lays out, grades, forms, reinforces, places, finishes, and repairs concrete pedestal slabs, foundations, canal panels, thrust blocks, pipe repair blocks, retaining walls, and precast and casts-in-place structures.